 I know it doesn’t feel that way when you are carrying excess weight and have to fight the daily battle of incremental consumption, but it’s true.
 Having a body is one of the best things about being alive.
 It’s a vehicle for pleasure, intimacy and expression.
 It’s your access to living a full life.

-As frustrating as my own charge has been; obesity, two bouts of breast cancer and all the other attendant issues of getting to forty-seven (even a bad cold can make you feel dubious about the joys of a body), I’m in love with it.
+As frustrating as my own charge has been; obesity, two bouts of breast cancer and all the other attendant issues of getting to forty-nine (even a bad cold can make you feel dubious about the joys of a body), I’m in love with it.
 Swimming in the ocean, an orgasm, a deep hug from a friend, holding my boyfriend’s hand, putting on a yummy moisturizer, dancing, smelling the rain, a long hike; these are my body’s gifts.
 You have them too, right now.

 Your body isn’t a burden, it’s an opportunity.
 I went from being the girl who could barely get through gym class to a woman who tried running for the first time at forty and loved it.
-Exercise brought me a new level of appreciation for my body, and has given me a tool to control my weight, my mood and immerse myself in nature.
+Exercise brought me a new level of appreciation for my body and has given me a tool to control my weight, my mood, and immerse myself in nature.
 That could not have happened until I removed the yoke of shame and wrong-headed thinking.

 The idea of finding value in the present is an important one.
 I’m asking you to invest in the person who already exists, not the future perfect.
 You aren’t good when you lose the weight, you are good right now.
 I tried to circumvent this step for years, each time failing to make sustained progress.

 If you aren’t ready to make that leap, just keep reading.
 One of my principles will help you rewrite your inner dialog.
 A self-esteem hack that worked wonders for me, and has its roots in behavioral science.